SeaQL/summer-of-code/2023/README.md

 ## 5. A MongoDB-like query pipeline implementation

 This project will serve as the foundation for an upcoming document-oriented data processing library.
 Think of it like an ORM for MongoDB.
-At SeaQL, we like to be able to simulate everything in a miniaturized fashion - i.e. you can swap MySQL with SQLite with SeaORM.
+At SeaQL, we like to be able to simulate everything in a miniaturized fashion - i.e. you can replace MySQL with SQLite in SeaORM.
 It will be great to have a pure Rust implementation of the logic layer of MongoDB!

 Luckily, there is already a great example of such implementation - https://github.com/kofrasa/mingo, so there is a lot to learn from there.
 It will be a good start to port this library to Rust, and gradually refactor / re-architect it to be [idiomatic Rust](https://github.com/mre/idiomatic-rust).